kubernetes/enhancements/EXCEPTIONS.md

 Email them to:

 * Your SIG lead
-* The release czar
+* The Release Team Lead
 * kubernetes-milestone-burndown@googlegroups.com

 [You should have *very high confidence* on the “additional time needed” number - we will not grant multiple exceptions for a feature.]

 Requests for exceptions must be submitted before the first milestone burn down meeting.
 All requests for exception will be reviewed and either approved or rejected during the first meeting.

-Important dates for each release and information about the release czar can be found in the [feature repo](https://github.com/kubernetes/features).
+Important dates for each release and information about the Release Team Lead can be found in the [feature repo](https://github.com/kubernetes/features).
 For the v1.5 release, for example, see [link](https://github.com/kubernetes/features/blob/master/release-1.5/release-1.5.md).

 Once an exception is approved, it should be broadcast broadly: send an email with the data and approval to kubernetes-dev@ and your SIG group, then follow up with a reply to that email once the feature is completed.